-E. BUDGETARY PROCESS - (Continued)
+D. BUDGETARY PROCESS - (Continued)

-Budget receipts, as shown in Note 4, do not include the unencumbered fund balances as of January 1, 2004 and 2003.
+Budget receipts, as shown in footnote number 4, do not include the unencumbered fund balances as of January 1, 2003 and 2004.
 However, those fund balances are available for appropriation.

 2. Appropriations

 A temporary appropriation measure to control cash expenditures may be passed on or about January 1 of each year for the period January 1 to March 31.
 An annual appropriation measure must be passed by March 31 of each year for the period January 1 to December 31.
 The appropriation measure may be amended or supplemented during the year as new information becomes available.
 Appropriations may not exceed estimated resources.